segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/faq.md

 ## Is there a size limit on requests?

-Yes, 32KB per event message.
-Events with a payload larger than 32KB are accepted by Analytics.js, with the browser returning a `200` response from the Segment servers, but the event will be silently dropped once it enters Segment's pipeline.
+Yes, the limit is 32KB per event message.
+Events with a payload larger than 32KB are accepted by Analytics.js and Segment servers return a `200` response , but the event is silently dropped once it enters Segment's pipeline.

 ## If Analytics.js fails to load, are callbacks not fired?